Upcoming Sessions

 See All Upcoming Sessions

 This course qualifies for CAMFT CEUs.
 This 2 hour training invites participants to move beyond surface-level understanding of system-involved youth and instead explore the deeper, often unseen factors that shape their lives.
 Grounded in critical thought and abstract exploration, the session will challenge professionals to reframe their approach to juvenile justice by examining the intersections of systemic inequities, trauma, cultural identity, and youth development.
 Through reflective dialogue, case studies, and creative problem-solving, participants will sharpen their ability to critically analyze systems, uncover implicit biases, and generate innovative, human-centered strategies for engaging youth.
 This training equips experienced professionals with new insights and relational tools to foster dignity, agency, and connection—ultimately strengthening their impact on the communities they serve and advancing more equitable, youth-centered practices. --- Instructor: Dr. Marya Wright, LCSW Marya Wright, DSW, LCSW, is a nationally recognized social work leader, consultant, author, and educator with deep expertise in child welfare, forensic social work, and culturally responsive clinical practice.
 She is the Founder and CEO of Marya Wright Consulting LLC, where she designs and delivers high-impact training and consulting services to agencies that support system-involved youth and families.
 Dr. Wright earned her Doctorate in Social Work from the University of Southern California, where her scholarship focused on promoting equity and justice within the child welfare system.
 She also holds a Master of Social Work from California State University, East Bay, and a Bachelor of Social Work from San Diego State University, both with specialized training in Child Welfare Services and Motivational Interviewing.
 With over a decade of clinical, academic, and courtroom experience—including her work as a qualified expert witness—Dr. Wright brings a uniquely intersectional and practice-informed perspective to continuing education.
 Her work emphasizes relationship-centered engagement, culturally responsive practice, and trauma-informed care.
 She currently teaches graduate-level social work courses at Cal State East Bay, where she focuses on generalist practice, human behavior, and advanced clinical approaches with children, youth, and families.
 Dr. Wright’s research and publications center on child sexual exploitation, foster care, and the impact of algorithmic decision-making in social services.
 She is an active member of the National Association of Social Workers (NASW) and serves on the Board of Directors for the National Phi Alpha Honor Society.
-Her trainings equip licensed clinicians with evidence-informed tools and critical insights that strengthen their practice and improve outcomes for marginalized communities. --- Other Important Information: Accommodations: To request additional assistance or accommodations, please contact Brisa Romero, Training Assistant, at [email protected].
-Grievances: To obtain the grievance policy or report a grievance please email Ivon Favela, Deputy Director of Training at [email protected] CE Certificates: Upon course survey completion, participants will be awarded CE certificates.
-Refund/Cancelation Policy: All requests for cancellation and refunds must be submitted in writing to [email protected] prior to the course date.
-Otherwise, no refunds will be allowed. --- CE Statement: California Alliance of Child and Family Services (CACFS) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs (Provider #1000075 ).
+Her trainings equip licensed clinicians with evidence-informed tools and critical insights that strengthen their practice and improve outcomes for marginalized communities. --- Other Important Information: Accommodations: To request additional assistance or accommodations, please contact Brisa Romero, Training Assistant, at bromero@catalyst-center.org.
+Grievances: To obtain the grievance policy or report a grievance please email Ivon Favela, Deputy Director of Training at ifavela@catalyst-center.org CE Certificates: Upon course survey completion, participants will be awarded CE certificates.
+Refund/Cancelation Policy: All requests for cancellation and refunds must be submitted in writing to bromero@catalyst-center.org prior to the course date.
+Otherwise, no refunds will be allowed.
+Refunds must be requested within 7 days of purchase.
+Refunds will not be granted for courses that have been started/accessed.
+A $10 administrative fee is deducted from approved refunds.
+Credit will be granted for alternative/future course registration. --- CE Statement: California Alliance of Child and Family Services (CACFS) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs (Provider #1000075 ).
 This course meets the qualifications for 2 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 CACFS maintains responsibility for the program and all of its content.
 Read more

 Shopping Cart